dethariyanikunj/family_connect/README.md

-# 🏠 FamilyConnect – Head & Member Registration Module
+# 🏠 FamilyConnect

 Welcome to `FamilyConnect`, This app enables efficient registration and visual management of family structures.

 ---